stephen-cloud/c-19-2/docs/authentication.md

 - Sign in
 - Forgot password

 See <https://docs.amplify.aws/lib/auth/getting-started/q/platform/js> for details.
-But it basically comes dow th the following.
+But it basically comes down to the following.

-It's just the standard UI is all orange, which is the standard Amplify theme.
-Luckily for us, the awesome folks at AWS Amplify have a pretty solid set of reusable React components and a board Auth API.
-Let's dig in.
+It's just that the standard UI is all orange, the Amplify theme.

 ## Add authentication to `App.tsx`

+You already added authentication to your Amplify application earlier.
+So now we can

 ```typescript
 import { withAuthenticator } from '@aws-amplify/ui-react'
 ```

+And wrap the application to require it.

 ```typescript
 export default withAuthenticator(App);